NCAA Division I: Football subdivisions

 Subdivisions in Division I exist only in football.
 In all other sports, all Division I conferences are equivalent.
 The subdivisions were recently given names to reflect the differing levels of football play in them.

-The method by which the NCAA determines whether a school is Bowl or Championship subdivision is first by attendance numbers and then by scholarships.
-For attendance reporting methods, the NCAA allows schools to report either total tickets sold or the number of persons in attendance at the games.
-They require a minimum average of 15,000 people in attendance every other year.
-These numbers get posted to the NCAA statistics website for football each year.
-With the new rules starting in the 2006 season, the number of Bowl Subdivision schools could drop in the future if those schools are not able to pull in enough fans into the games.
+As of the 2023 season, the main distinctions between Bowl Subdivision and Championship Subdivision schools are scholarship policies and the existence of an official NCAA championship in the latter subdivision.
+Before the 2023 season, the NCAA required that FBS schools average at least 15,000 attendance, allowing schools to report either total tickets sold or the number of persons in attendance at the games.
+The requirement was a minimum average of 15,000 people in attendance every other year.
+These numbers are posted to the NCAA statistics website for football each year.
+With new rules starting in the 2006 season, it was possible for the number of Bowl Subdivision schools to drop in the future if those schools were not able to pull in enough fans into the games.
 Additionally, 14 FCS schools had enough attendance to be moved up in 2012.
 Under current NCAA rules, these schools must have an invitation from an FBS conference in order to move to FBS.
-Three of them—Appalachian State, Georgia Southern, and Old Dominion—began FBS transitions in 2013.
-All had the required FBS conference invitations, with Old Dominion joining Conference USA in 2013, and Appalachian State and Georgia Southern joining the Sun Belt Conference in 2014.
 The difference in the postseasons in each of the subdivisions grant the FCS an advantage to have the best record in college football history, 17–0, while the FBS only allows a 15–0 record.

+FBS attendance requirements were abolished early in the 2023 season, effective immediately.
+In their place, Division I added new requirements for athletic funding.
+Effective in 2027–28, FBS schools must fund the equivalent of at least 210 full scholarships across all of their NCAA sports; spend at least $6 million annually on athletic scholarships; and provide at least 90% of the total number of allowed scholarship equivalents across 16 sports, including football.